Belfast Battalion Camp

 The story in more detail.

-Battalion Camps were inaugurated in 1904 and held annually thereafter until 1972.
+Battalion Camps were held from 1904 and held annually thereafter until 1972, bar 1906, and were abandoned on account of war in 1917, 1940, and 1941.
 The first and second Camps were held at Ballywalter by kind permission of Lord Dunleath.
-There was no Camp in 1906.
-Millisle was the venue for the 1907, 1908 and 1909 Camps, and the 1910 Camp was held at Castlerock.
-The Castlerock Camp would appear to have been one of the wettest experienced, for it is recorded that the tent poles sank 18 inches into the ground.
-Battalion Camp had to be abandoned on account of war in 1917, 1940 and 1941.
-With this exception camps were held each year, at Millisle, Catslerock, Cairncastle and Ballyferris before the move to Ganaway.
+Millisle was the venue for the 1907, 1908, and 1909 Camps, while the 1910 Camp was held at Castlerock.
+The Castlerock Camp appears to have been one of the wettest experienced, with it being recorded that the tent poles sank 18 inches into the ground at the time.

-Inspection Day at Ganaway was always the highlight of camp when hundreds of parents and friends attended and a distinguished visitor carried out a thorough inspection of the camp.
-The Honorary President (The Viscount Bangor, DL), high-ranking military Officers and the Brigade Secretary (Mr G. Stanley Smith, MC) were among those who honoured the camp in this way.
+The highlight of Ganaway was Inspection Day: a day that saw hundreds of parents and friends of the Boys attend, with a distinguished visitor invited to carry out a thorough inspection of the camp.
+The Honorary President (The Viscount Bangor, DL), high-ranking military Officers, and the Brigade Secretary (Mr G. Stanley Smith, MC) were among those honouring the camp in this way.

-By the early fifties, however, a new generation of Boys and Officers were looking farther afield to spend annual holidays.
-Belfast and Larne became the transit ports for individual Companies taking Boys out of Northern Ireland in large numbers to experience camping and fun-days in Ayr, Troon, Girvan, Millport, Morecambe, Blackpool, Isle of man and a host of other seaside towns the length and breadth of ‘the Mainland’.
+By the early fifties, however, a new generation of Boys and Officers were looking elsewhere to spend annual holidays.
+Belfast and Larne became the transit ports for individual Companies taking Boys out of Northern Ireland in large numbers to experience camping and fun-days in Ayr, Troon, Girvan, Millport, Morecambe, Blackpool, The Isle of man, and a host of other seaside towns far and wide across in ‘the Mainland’ of England.

 Belfast Battalion Camp 1924